pagkly/Zed/Investopedia3/Voluntary Termination Leaving a Job on Your Terms.md

 Voluntary termination may refer to a variety of actions, but most commonly, it refers to an employee's decision to leave a job on their own accord.
 It differs from a layoff or a firing, in which the decision to end employment was made by the employer or another party, rather than the employee.

-Voluntary termination can also be a reference to the voluntary [cancellation](https://www.investopedia.com/terms/c/cancellation.asp) of personal financial contracts, such as car leases or cell phone contracts, or the voluntary cancellation of institutional level contracts such as credit default swaps and [interest rate swaps](https://www.investopedia.com/terms/i/interestrateswap.asp).
+Voluntary termination can also be a reference to the voluntary [[cancellation]](https://www.investopedia.com/terms/c/cancellation.asp) of personal financial contracts, such as car leases or cell phone contracts, or the voluntary cancellation of institutional level contracts such as credit default swaps and [[interest rate swaps]](https://www.investopedia.com/terms/i/interestrateswap.asp).

 ### Key Takeaways